levitsky/pyteomics/doc/source/data.rst

 Data access
 ===========

-The following section is dedicated to data manipulation. **Pyteomics** aims to support the most common formats of (LC-)MS/MS data, peptide identification files and protein databases
+The following section is dedicated to data manipulation. **Pyteomics** aims to support the most common formats of (LC-)MS/MS data, peptide identification files and protein databases.

 mzML
 ----

-**mzML** is an XML-based format for experimental data obtained on MS/MS or LC-MS setups. **Pyteomics** offers you the functionality of :py:mod:`pyteomics.mzml` module to gain access to the information contained in .mzML files from Python.
+**mzML** is an XML-based format for experimental data obtained on MS/MS or LC-MS setups. **Pyteomics** offers you the functionality of :py:mod:`pyteomics.mzml` module to gain access to the information contained in mzML files from Python.

 The main function in this module is :py:func:`pyteomics.mzml.read`.
 It allows the user to iterate through MS/MS spectra contained in an mzML file.
 Here is an example of its output:

 .. code-block:: python